JoJothesec/Cabinet-Designer-/README.md

 - **Project Management**: Save and load projects using localStorage
 - **Export Functionality**: Export cut lists to CSV for use in your shop

+## Getting Started

+clone this reop to work with the code.

 ## Running the Application

 ### Important: Local Web Server Required